-Awards may be made under the 2007 Plan for up to 15,676,713, which amount includes the 1,096,173 shares of common stock (i) previously reserved for issuance under the Acquired Plans that remained available for grant under the Acquired Plans as of December 2, 2014 and (ii) subject to awards granted under the Acquired Plans, which awards expire, terminate or are otherwise surrendered, cancelled, forfeited or repurchased by the Company at their original issuance price pursuant to a contractual repurchase right (subject, however, in the case of incentive stock options to any limitations of the Code).
-The number of shares issuable under the 2007 Plan is subject to adjustment for changes in capitalization, including stock splits and other similar events.
-No more than 14,320,000 shares of common stock may be issued as incentive stock options under the 2007 Plan.
+Awards may be made under the Plan for up to 16,476,713, which amount includes the 1,096,173 shares of common stock (i) previously reserved for issuance under the Acquired Plans that remained available for grant under the Acquired Plans as of December 2, 2014 and (ii) subject to awards granted under the Acquired Plans, which awards expire, terminate or are otherwise surrendered, cancelled, forfeited or repurchased by the Company at their original issuance price pursuant to a contractual repurchase right (subject, however, in the case of incentive stock options to any limitations of the Code).
+The number of shares issuable under the Plan is subject to adjustment for changes in capitalization, including stock splits and other similar events.
+No more than 16,476,713 shares of common stock may be issued as incentive stock options under the Plan.

-If an award expires, terminates, is cancelled or otherwise results in shares not being issued, the unused shares covered by such award will generally become available for future grant under the 2007 Plan.
-However, any shares tendered to pay the exercise price of an award or to satisfy a tax withholding obligation will not become available for future grant under the 2007 Plan.
-In addition, the full number of shares subject to any stock-settled SARs will count against the shares available for issuance under the 2007 Plan, regardless of the number of shares actually issued to settle such SAR upon exercise.
+If an award expires, terminates, is cancelled or otherwise results in shares not being issued, the unused shares covered by such award will generally become available for future grant under the Plan.
+However, any shares tendered to pay the exercise price of an award or to satisfy a tax withholding obligation will not become available for future grant under the Plan.
+Furthermore, any shares repurchased by us on the open market using the proceeds from the exercise of an award shall not increase the number of shares available for the future grant of awards.
+In addition, the full number of shares subject to any stock-settled SARs will count against the shares available for issuance under the Plan, regardless of the number of shares actually issued to settle such SAR upon exercise.

-Shares of common stock issued as full value awards count against the shares of common stock available for issuance under the 2007 Plan as 1.61 shares for every one share issued in connection with such award; however, the shares subject to awards that were outstanding (i) as of our 2015 annual meeting of stockholders (but that were not yet outstanding as of December 2, 2014) and that expire, terminate, are cancelled or otherwise result in shares not being issued and become available for future grant under the 2007 Plan would return to the 2007 Plan at a ratio of 1.57 for every share awarded, and (ii) as of December 2, 2014 and that expire, terminate, are cancelled or otherwise result in shares not being issued and become available for future grant under the 2007 Plan would return to the 2007 Plan at a ratio of 1.5 for every share awarded.
+Shares of common stock subject to full value awards count against the shares of common stock available for issuance under the Plan as 1.50 shares for every one share subject to such award; however, the shares subject to awards that were outstanding (i) as of our 2016 annual meeting of stockholders (but not as of June 11, 2015 or December 2, 2014) and that expire, terminate, are cancelled or otherwise result in shares not being issued and become available for future grant under the Plan would return to the Plan at a ratio of 1.61 for every share subject to such award, (ii) as of June 11, 2015 (but not as of December 2, 2014) and that expire, terminate, are cancelled or otherwise result in shares not being issued and become available for future grant under the Plan would return to the Plan at a ratio of 1.57 for every share subject to such award, and (iii) as of December 2, 2014 and that expire, terminate, are cancelled or otherwise result in shares not being issued and become available for future grant under the Plan would return to the Plan at a ratio of 1.50 for every share subject to such award.